New York Schools & Colleges Will Remain Closed For The Rest Of The Academic Year

-New York state schools and colleges will be closed the rest of the academic year, Gov. Cuomo said on Friday.
+New York state schools and colleges will be closed for the rest of the academic year, Gov. Andrew Cuomo said on Friday.

 He said that the goal is to keep the state’s students and teachers safe during the coronavirus pandemic.
 Cuomo said that the K-12 schools and colleges will continue to do remote, socially-distanced learning.